On this page

 About the nutrition standards#

-The nutritional guidelines have not changed from previous iterations of the programme.
-These have been informed by the Ministry of Health’s Healthy Food and Drink Guidance and tailored to the unique context of the School Lunches programme.
+The nutrition standards have been informed by the Ministry of Health’s Healthy Food and Drink Guidance and tailored to the unique context of the Ka Ora, Ka Ako programme.

-Every meal produced by meal providers is to meet the nutritional standards and include a balance of protein, vegetables and grains or starchy vegetables (carbohydrates).
+Every lunch produced by meal providers is to meet the minimum weight and vegetable or salad requirements set out in the nutrition standards.
+This includes a balance of protein, vegetables and grains or starchy vegetables (carbohydrates).

 Minimum weights per meal#

 Total minimum meal weights are set for each school year group as a minimum standard.
-The appropriate meal size needed for students to feel full will vary depending on how filling the foods are in any given meal.
-Providers should consider this in menu planning and adjust meals based on student feedback.
+The appropriate meal size will vary depending on how filling the foods are in any given meal.
+Meal providers will consider this in menu planning and adjust meals based on student feedback.

 Total minimum meal weight#